Monaem22/grad-Pro/README.md

+# all things that i have applied in backend developer:

 # demo of the full project and all things related to my graduation project :
 https://drive.google.com/drive/folders/1U8N8_nF40PFgWFGbo6OwTKTLq7atKpvi
 # here the functions were applied in :